SpectoIT/specto-faker/readme.md

 * Can be ordered on init
 * If builded from select, be aware that every further reference to faker <i>(fakr, faker_elm, object_selector, ...)</i> doesn't mean original select, but it's faker <i>(more in examples - Build from select and update options)</i>

-* start of non-visual support
+* start of non-visual support (tested with no select present)

 ## Example Usage